msarrias/akaps-evolutionary-study/README.md

+## Investigating the evolutionary history of the AKAP79 protein

-#### We will study the evolutionary history of the AKAP79 protein, first, by looking at this protein in different species.
+### We will study the evolutionary history of the AKAP79 protein, first, by looking at this protein in different species.

 For our analysis we selected the next model organism, each chosen to provide coverage of the tree of life: